October 23, 2009

 Can you give me an example of the use of a (d)(4)(C) Pooled Trust?

-Oast & Hook recently represented a client who needed nursing home care, and who was receiving SSI and Medicaid.
+Oast & Hook represented a client under the age of 65 years with a disability who was receiving SSI and Medicaid.
 This client received an inheritance from her mother of approximately $50,000.
 Oast & Hook assisted the client in establishing a pooled trust subaccount to hold the inherited funds.
-Because the client’s resources were less than $2,000 and there was no resulting period of ineligibility, the client continued to qualify for Medicaid long-term care assistance.
-The funds in her pooled trust subaccount may be used for goods and services for which SSI and Medicaid do not pay, such as dental care.
+Because the client’s resources were less than $2,000 and there was no resulting period of ineligibility, the client continued to qualify for SSI and Medicaid assistance.
+The funds in her pooled trust subaccount may be used for goods and services, such as dental care, that SSI and Medicaid do not pay.

 Where do you find a Pooled Trust in Virginia?